minimaxir/simpleaichat/PROMPTS.md

 ## Tools

 Invoking a tool invokes two separate API calls: one to select which tool which then provides additional **context**, and another call to generate based on that context, plus previous messages in the conversation.
-It is recommended to use the `n_recent_messages` parameter to prevent exponential cost usage.

 ### Call #1